PalisadoesFoundation/.github/profile/CONTRIBUTING.md

 As expected, we need contributors who are interested in coding with a proven track record.
 This is an unfortunate development but the recent abuse of the system has given us no choice.

+**Note**

+1. We are not against the use of AI as a productivity tool.
+We use it in many areas of our PR review process.
+1. We are against the use of it to create unnecessary overhead on our volunteers and systems, plus broken inefficient code.

 ### Tackling Issues

 Each of our online GitHub repositories has a tab labeled `issues` which describe the bugs and features we are working on.